cyberboy666/r_e_c_u_r/documentation/exploring_feature_notes/compatibility_testing.md

 720-mp4-h264.mp4 | this should play fine | plays good, sometimes lags on load 720-mp4-h264-60fps | ~~my computer struggles to play this~~ think just a laggy video | plays suprisingly well - never lags on custom start
 1080-avi-mpeg4.avi | i think this should play ok | does play - sometimes struggles to load the next loop though - similar to the other 1080 one but a bit better (seems to load if current video is paused)
-1080-flv-flv1.flv | wouldnt expect/need flv with custom codec | omx doesnt reconise codec
+1080-flv-flv1.flv | wouldnt expect/need flv with custom codec | omx doesnt recognize codec
-1080-mkv-h264-60mbps.mkv | dont expect this to work | suprizingly this video played though on pi (didnt even open on my computer.) however is showing a weird new bug where when the video finished , the next one wont load but also wont error... _UPDATE: works now gpu has more memory_
+1080-mkv-h264-60mbps.mkv | dont expect this to work | surprisingly this video played though on pi (didnt even open on my computer.) however is showing a weird new bug where when the video finished , the next one wont load but also wont error... _UPDATE: works now gpu has more memory_
 1080-mp4-h264.mp4 | hopefully this plays okay ?? | this wouldnt load , error getting video length : `dbus exception no reply` (although it played ok in normal omxplayer) _UPDATE: works now gpu has more memory_ error-mkv-mpeg4.mkv | should fail but not sure how.. | just wont load